Supercharge your Android phone with Avast Cleanup

 When prompted, select Repair your computer.

-Click Troubleshoot and then Advanced Options.
+Click Troubleshoot, then Advanced options.

 Select Command Prompt.